kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 7. Run `npm run apis:visualization` within the `frontend` directory.
 8. Create a new python file that will be executed to generate a visualization.
     * Python 3 **MUST** be used.
-    * The new python file should be created within the `backend/src/apiserver/ visualization` directory and it should have the same name as the type that was created earlier, but use snake case instead of screaming snake case (i.e. `roc_curve.py`).
+    * The new python file should be created within the `backend/src/apiserver/visualization` directory and it should have the same name as the type that was created earlier, use snake case instead of screaming snake case (i.e. `visualization.py`).
     * Dependency injection is used to pass variables from the Pipelines UI to a visualization.
         * To obtain a path or path pattern from the Pipelines UI, you can use